Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 - Audit weekly.
 Did the canary appear?
 Did the policy help?
 Should the response become softer, firmer, earlier, or more specific?

-Psychology research on implementation intentions gives a useful frame here: linking a specific cue to a specific response — “if situation X occurs, then I will do Y” — can help translate intentions into action.
-This does not mean policies override every emotional state.
-It means they reduce the number of decisions you have to make while your system is already under load.7
+Research on implementation intentions gives a useful frame: linking a specific cue to a specific response ("if situation X occurs, then I will do Y") can help translate intentions into action.
+Policies don't override every emotional state.
+They do reduce the number of decisions you have to make while your system is already under load.3

-In poker, edge is fleeting.
-A table that was profitable an hour ago may no longer be profitable.
-A player who was clear and patient at the start of the session may now be tired, angry, hungry, or overconfident.
-The disciplined move is not always to grind harder.
-Sometimes it is to stop before your state turns a small disadvantage into a large one.
+A table that was profitable an hour ago may no longer be.
+A player who was clear and patient at the start may now be tired, angry, hungry, or overconfident.
+The disciplined move is sometimes to stop before your state turns a small disadvantage into a large one.

 Translate that into daily life:

-- If you are too activated to listen, pause the conversation.
+- If you're too activated to listen, pause the conversation.

-- If you are too depleted to make a strategic decision, define the next information-gathering step instead.
+- If you're too depleted for a strategic decision, define the next information-gathering step instead.

-- If you are checking metrics compulsively, close the dashboard and schedule the next review.
+- If you're checking metrics compulsively, close the dashboard and schedule the next review.

-- If you are writing from resentment, draft the message but do not send it yet.
+- If you're writing from resentment, draft the message but don't send it yet.

-- If you are trying to solve a body problem with more cognition, eat, hydrate, breathe, move, or sleep first.
+- If you're trying to solve a body problem with more cognition, eat, hydrate, breathe, move, or sleep first.

-Chris’s in-the-moment question is simple: Given where I am, what is the next best action?8
+Chris's in-the-moment question is simple: Given where I am, what is the next best action?

 - When did I last eat?